nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

   * Test case 1: `add invalid format`
   * Test case 2: `add cs2040 /pu invalid uni`
   * Test case 3: `add cs2040 /pu the university of western australia`
-  * Expected: Prints out error message indicating to provide all valid parts
+  * Expected: Prints out error message indicating to provide all valid parts.

 * 2.6.4 Add course mappings with invalid NUS course code/ PU course code
   * Prerequisites: None
   * Test case 1: `add CS1231 /pu the university of western australia /coursepu CITS2200`
   * Test case 2: `add CS2040 /pu the university of western australia /coursepu CITS1111`
-  * Expected: Prints out error message and a list of mappable courses offered by the PU in the format of `NUS COURSE | PU COURSE`
+  * Expected: Prints out error message and a list of mappable courses offered by the PU in the format of `NUS COURSE | PU COURSE`.

 * 2.6.5 Add course mappings with invalid partner university (PU) name
   * Prerequisites: None
   * Test case: `add CS2040 /pu the university of australia /coursepu CITS2200`
-  * Expected: Prints out error message and a list of partner universities with name and abbreviations
+  * Expected: Prints out error message and a list of partner universities with name and abbreviations.

 #### 2.7 Delete course mapping plans into Personal Tracker
 * 2.7.1 Delete course mapping plan with valid task number
   * Prerequisites: at least one course mapping plan in tracker
   * Test case: `delete 1`
-  * Expected: Prints a confirmation message indicating a success in deletion of the course mapping
+  * Expected: Prints a confirmation message indicating a success in deletion of the course mapping.

 * 2.7.2 Delete course mapping plan with invalid task number
   * Prerequisites: less than 100 course mapping plans in tracker
   * Test case: `delete 100`
-  * Expected: Prints out error message indicating to provide valid index and a prompt to list out the available mappings in personal tracker
+  * Expected: Prints out error message indicating to provide valid index and a prompt to list out the available mappings in personal tracker.

 > [NOTE!]